AmonteCrawleyIT1025/AmonteCrawleyIT1025/Lab6/readme.md

 # Internet Architecture
 ## Internet Protocol
 An IP address, or Internet Protocol address, is a series of numbers that identifies any device on a network.
 The main difference between IPv4 and IPv6 is the address size of IP addresses.
 The IPv4 is a 32-bit address, whereas IPv6 is a 128-bit hexadecimal address.
+ICANN is the private, non-government, nonprofit corporation with responsibility for Internet Protocol (IP) address space allocation, protocol parameter assignment, domain name system (DNS) management and root server system management functions.
+ICANN manages the distribution and allocation of IP version 4 and IP version 6 network addresses through five regional internet registries.
+#  TCP/IP
+TCP/IP is responsible for full-fledged internet data connectivity and transmitting the data end to end by providing other functions, including addressing, mapping and acknowledgment.
+The “Client” in a TCP/IP connection is the computer or device that “dials the phone” and the “Server” is the computer that is “listening” for calls to come in.
+Each protocol in the stack is responsible for a specific task, and by layering them, we can create a more robust and reliable system.
+The application layer is used by end-user software such as web browsers and email clients.
+#  Internet Security
+The HTTP is the Web's application layer protocol works on the Client-Server technology.
+The client request for the HTML pages towards server and the server responses with HTML pages.
+In this, the client requests pages and objects through its agent and Server responses them with the requested objects by displaying.
+HTTPS uses an encryption protocol to encrypt communications.
+The protocol is called Transport Layer Security (TLS).
+# Securing Your Web Browser
+Not securing your web browser can lead quickly to a variety of computer problems caused by anything from spyware being installed without your knowledge to intruders taking control of your computer.